oc-garcia/quotes-api/readme.md

 This repository contains the code for a simple API that returns a quote and the name of its author.
 The API was built using Feathers.js, Heroku, and MongoDB.

 Visit [Postman](https://documenter.getpostman.com/view/27425174/2s946o2obc) for full documentation.
+(HEROKU DEPLOY WAS REMOVED)

 ## About